GeoBosh/rbibutils/README.md

 Bibentry objects can be input from an `R` source file or from an `rds` file.
 The `rds` file should contain a `bibentry` R object, saved from R with `saveRDS()`.
 The `rds` format is a compressed binary format`.
 Alternatively, an R source file containing one or more bibentry instructions and maybe other commands can be used.
 The R file is sourced and all bibentry objects created by it are collected.

 # Examples:

+## readBib

+The examples in this section import the following file:

+    bibacc <- system.file("bib/latin1accents_utf8.bib", package = "rbibutils")

+Import the above bibtex file into a `bibentry` object.
+By default TeX escape sequences representing characters are kept as is:

+    be0 <- readBib(bibacc)
+    print(be0, style = "bibtex")

+As above, using the direct option:

+    be1 <- readBib(bibacc, direct = TRUE)
+    ## readBib(bibacc, direct = TRUE, texChars = "keep") # same
+    print(be1, style = "bibtex")

+Use the `"convert"` option to convert TeX sequences to true characters:

+    readBib(bibacc, direct = TRUE, texChars = "convert")

+Use the `"export"` option to convert other characters to ASCII TeX sequences, when possible (currently this option doesn't handle well mathematical expressions):

+    be2 <- readBib(bibacc, direct = TRUE, texChars = "export")
+    print(be2, style = "bibtex")

+## bibConvert

 Convert Bibtex file `myfile.bib` to a `bibentry` object and save the latter to `"myfile.rds":